-2) Activities designed to promote research
+2) Activities designed to promote interdisciplinary education and research

-We provide medium- and long-term support aimed at ensuring that the research of the GSGES is unified toward promoting "global interests"-interests that are above and beyond the gains and losses of human society-and toward the development of civilization across the globe.
+We provide medium- and long-term support aimed at ensuring that the educational and research activities of the GSGES is unified toward promoting "global interests"-interests that are above and beyond the gains and losses of human society-and toward the development of civilization across the globe.

-The mainstay of these activities is the regular publication of the SANSAI Newsletter, which reports the research and educational activities of the GSGES.
-The first issue of the SANSAI Newsletter was launched in October 2012, and January 2023 saw the publication of the 32nd issue.
+The mainstay of these activities is the regular publication of the SANSAI Newsletter, which reports the various activities of the GSGES.
+The first issue of the SANSAI Newsletter was launched in October 2012, and 34 issues have been published to date.

-3) Activities designed to support education
+3) Activities designed to support international education and research programs